shweta-tripathi-r3/corda-runtime-os/buildSrc/README.md

 }
 ```

-The referenced service must be annotated as `@Component` with an element of the `service` attribute set to the
+The referenced service must be annotated as `@Component` with an element of the `service` attribute equal to the
-same class used in the reference.
+same class or interface used in the reference.
 Completing the above example, the `KafkaTopicAdmin` class must be annotated as

 ```kotlin
 @Component(immediate = true, service = [KafkaTopicAdmin::class])